KazumeNishidate/Predator-CA/README.md

 # Predator Cellular Automaton

-This code simulates a redator-prey ecosystem Cellular Automaton, a complex system based on the RWCA model [1,2,3].
+This code simulates a predator-prey ecosystem Cellular Automaton, a complex system based on the RWCA model [1,2,3].
 It uses [GSL](https://www.gnu.org/software/gsl/) for the random number generator and [EGGX](https://www.ir.isas.jaxa.jp/~cyamauch/eggx_procall/index.html) for graphics.

 - Predators and prey walk around the 2D lattice following the RWCA rules.
 As they move, predators and prey undergo a realistic, gradual reduction in their energy points, accurately reflecting the energy expenditure in a natural ecosystem.

-- A predator will consume prey at the nearest neighbor sites with a certain probability—where the nearest neighbors refer to N, E, S, and W sites—and eliminate the prey.
+- A predator will consume prey at the nearest neighbor sites with a certain probability, where the nearest neighbors refer to N, E, S, and W sites, and eliminate the prey.

 - A predator will probably have a baby predator when it meets another predator in neighboring sites.

 - A prey will also have a baby prey with some probability when it meets another prey in neighboring sites.